-Everyone has germs (bacteria) living on their skin and in their bodies.
-This is normal.
-Most bacteria are helpful and don’t make you sick.
-MRSA is a germ that’s become resistant to some commonly used antibiotics like methicillin.
+Everyone has bacteria (germs) living on their skin and in their bodies.
+Most germs are helpful and don’t make you sick.
+MRSA is a germ that some common antibiotics, like methicillin, can’t kill.
+Another way to say this is that it has become resistant to some antibiotics.
 This makes it harder to treat infections caused by MRSA.

-MRSA infections can be minor, like a pimple, boil, or abscess.
-They can also be serious, like an infected incision or pneumonia.
-MRSA that is spread outside of a healthcare site most commonly causes skin and soft tissue infections.
+MRSA infections can be minor, like an infected pimple, boil, or abscess.
+They can also be serious, like an infected wound or pneumonia.
+MRSA commonly causes skin and soft tissue infections.
 These infections are usually treated with drainage, wound care, and the right antibiotics.

-MRSA is more common in people who are taking antibiotics or being treated for a health issue.
-However, anyone can get MRSA.
-Outside of a healthcare site, it's called community-associated MRSA.
+MRSA is more common in people who are taking antibiotics or who are being treated for a health problems.
+But anyone can get MRSA.

-MRSA can be found on the skin, in stool, urine, or in wounds.
-It can live on hard surfaces (e.g. countertops, toilets, equipment) for days or even weeks.
+MRSA can be found in the nose, on skin, in urine, or in wounds.
+It can live for days or weeks on hard surfaces such as countertops and toilets, or shared items such as sports equipment.

-There are 5 risk factors for getting MRSA outside of a healthcare site:
+There are five risk factors for getting MRSA in the community:

 Author: Infection Prevention and Control, Alberta Health Services